John Noble (footballer): Family

-Noble is the son of David Noble, who was sports administrator with experience at Adelaide and the Brisbane Lions.
+Noble is the son of David Noble, a former Fitzroy player and a premiership player with North Hobart Football Club in the Tasmanian Football League, who later became a professional sports administrator with experience at Adelaide and the Brisbane Lions.
 Noble was able to use his father's connections, knowledge and advice to assist him as a prospective draftee.
-In November 2020, David was appointed as the senior coach of North Melbourne.
+David was appointed as the senior coach of North Melbourne in November 2020, and would be sacked midway through the 2022 season after a series of poor results.
+David returned to Queensland in late 2022 and based himself on the Gold Coast where he accepted a CEO role at Dick Johnson Racing, a move that would later contribute to John's request to join the Gold Coast Suns in 2024.